-AMID COLD TEMPERATURES, WARMING CENTER OPENS SATURDAY AND SUNDAY NIGHT IN PLANTATION KEY
+AMID COLD TEMPERATURES, WARMING CENTER OPENS SATURDAY AND SUNDAY NIGHT ON PLANTATION KEY

 The center will open Saturday, Jan.
 31, at 7 p.m. and remain open overnight until 7 a.m.
 The warming center will reopen on Sunday, Feb.
 1, at 7 p.m. through 7 a.m.
 The center will only provide a warm place to stay for the cold night with a cot and a blanket.

-The warming center will not include meals.
+Those who come to the warming center should be aware that meals will not be provided during their stay.
 Crated pets will be accepted in the warming center.
 Limited crates are available.
 Center rules apply.

 Prepare for cold weather